Plyometric Training: Boosting Strength & Coordination

 Broad Jumps: Here you focus on the distance of your jump to promote horizontal explosive power.

-5. Learning the correct execution in plyometric training
+5. Learning the correct execution of plyometric training

 Technique is paramount in plyometric training.
-Since the stress on joints, tendons, and bones is very intense due to the high impact forces, clean execution is a prerequisite for long-term success.
+Since the stress on joints, tendons, and bones due to high forces is very intense, clean execution is the basic prerequisite for long-term success.

-What to pay attention to when performing plyometric training:
+What you need to pay attention to when performing plyometric training:

 -

 Soft landing: Always land quietly and controlled on the midfoot, never hard on the heel.
-Your knees should remain stable and not buckle inwards.
+Your knees should remain stable and not buckle inward.

 -

-Short ground contact times: The effect of plyometric training is lost if you stay on the ground for too long.
-Imagine the ground is a hot stovetop.
+Short ground contact times: The effect of plyometric training dissipates if you stay on the ground for too long.
+Imagine the ground is a hot stove top.

 -

-Core tension: Keep your core firm and stable throughout the entire exercise to optimize power transfer.
+Core tension: Keep your core tight and stable throughout the exercise to optimize power transfer.

 -

-Warm-up: Never start a plyometric training session cold.
-Your tendons and muscles need to be well-supplied with blood to process elastic energy.
+Warm-up: Never start plyometric training cold.
+Your tendons and muscles need to be well supplied with blood to process the elastic energy.

 6. Mistakes in plyometric training and how to avoid them

-Although plyometric training is extremely effective, incorrect application carries risks.
+Although plyometric training is extremely effective, it carries risks if used incorrectly.
 Since the mechanical load on the musculoskeletal system is high, you should definitely avoid the following mistakes in plyometric training:

 -